top of page

 on the animal between you and

-for the moment, your four paws together look like
+for the moment, your hands together are

 bodies walking a white sand